terraform-ibm-modules/terraform-ibm-watsonx-governance/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-The IBM watsonx Governance Terraform module is designed to automate the deployment and configuration of IBM Watson Governance, which is a toolkit which seamlessly integrates with your existing systems to automate and accelerate responsible AI workflows to help save time, reduce costs and comply with regulations.
+The IBM watsonx Governance Terraform module is designed to automate the deployment and configuration of IBM Watsonx Governance, which is a toolkit which seamlessly integrates with your existing systems to automate and accelerate responsible AI workflows to help save time, reduce costs and comply with regulations.

-For further information on IBM Watson Governance, including supported features, plans, and regions, please refer the official Watson Governance [documentation](https://dataplatform.cloud.ibm.com/docs/content/svc-welcome/aiopenscale.html?context=wx)
+For further information on IBM Watsonx Governance, including supported features, plans, and regions, please refer the official Watsonx Governance [documentation](https://dataplatform.cloud.ibm.com/docs/content/svc-welcome/aiopenscale.html?context=wx)

 <!-- The following content is automatically populated by the pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->